Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

 We can solve this equation via successive approximation, exploiting the fact that $R < 1$ before recombination.
 That is, assume the expansion:

-The solution for $R = 0$ simply gives $V_{\rm b}^{(0)} = 3\Theta_1$, which we have used in Chapter~\ref{Chap6:IC} in order to investigate the primordial modes.
-This solution is reliable well before recombination, say at $a = 10^{-7}$ for example, because $R \approx 6\times 10^{-5}$ there, but it is not satisfactory at recombination and we shall take into account the first order in $R$ in the above expansion.
+The solution for $R = 0$ simply gives $V_{\rm b}^{(0)} = 3\Theta_1$, which we have used in Chapter~\ref{Chap:IC} in order to investigate the primordial modes.
+This solution is reliable well before recombination, say at $a = 10^{-7}$, for example, because $R \approx 6\times 10^{-5}$ there; however, it is not satisfactory at recombination.
+We need to take into account at least the first order in $R$ in the above expansion.